 Many Eyrus customers took advantage of Axon and Apex tools to help their teams stay safe by limiting interactions and person-to-person contact with BLE hardware and paperless reporting.

 The construction industry has had multiple different variations of back to work over the last 6-8 months.
 Some trends we’ve noticed are office employees switching off weeks to give ample space for social distancing, enhanced cleaning, and monitoring of contact tracing.
-At first, job sites had some of the same issues as offices, but from those we’ve encountered, the majority of job sites are back up and humming with OSHA-sanctioned COVID-19 protocols in place.
+At first, construction worksites had some of the same issues as offices, but from those we’ve encountered, the majority of worksites are back up and humming with OSHA-sanctioned COVID-19 protocols in place.

-The Eyrus platform is cloud-based for easy access on or off-site, any time.
+The Eyrus construction workforce management software is cloud-based for easy access on or off-site, any time.
 This means no matter what your unique situation or COVID-19 protocols are, your employees that need to be on-site can safely keep working like a well-oiled machine thanks to real-time tracking, management, communication, and reporting tools.
 The best part?
-You can significantly reduce the number of phone calls, emails, and in-person meetings from daily schedules with enhanced levels of workforce insight.
+You can significantly reduce the number of phone calls, emails, and in-person meetings from daily schedules with enhanced levels of construction workforce visibility insight.

-As the workforce continues to make progress getting back to normal, we’re here to help you keep your projects moving forward whether your team is remote, on the job site, or using a hybrid approach.
+As the construction workforce continues to make progress getting back to normal, we’re here to help you keep your projects moving forward whether your team is remote, on the worksite, or using a hybrid approach.
 While we can’t predict the future (at least not today), our experienced team can help you be better prepared to handle whatever comes next, now.

 Learn more about how our flexible solutions could help meet your specific construction project challenges as your company returns back to work – contact the Eyrus team here, or reach out to KnowMore@eyrus.com.

 Eyrus provides real-time workforce data you need to take your team to the next level.
 Gain actionable results from one easy to use platform.Book a demo